guillaumeast/42_bsq/README.md

 ```

 ### Run with stdin
-⚠️ This feature has been removed since v2.0.0.
+⚠️ This feature has been removed in v2.0.0.
 Coming back soon...
 ```bash
 cat tests/basic_test | ./bsq